There’s a reason a trip to New Zealand’s South Island is on many a bucket list. Actually, there are a lot of reasons. My own?

 A 14-day self drive itinerary for the wilderness seeker is totally do-able, esp flying into NZ via Christchurch and out from QT.
 Or the other way ’round. [/learn_more]

 My perfect excuse to actually GO TO NEW ZEALAND (!) presented itself the year I planned to “retire” or at least permanently escape the corporate drone work life.
-And the real kicker was that my niece Hannah and her hubby Greg invited Robin and me to join them when their digital nomad schedule took them to NZ.
+And the real kicker was that my niece Hannah and her hubby Greg invited me to join them when their digital nomad schedule took them to NZ.

 I went to work for four months on a contract gig to earn trip money, and dug into the logistics and planning, which absorbed many, many hours of my time during the ensuing 11 months.